BrainbaseHQ/brainbase-test-scenarios-take-home/README.md

 - Loop-until node: A node that runs a `talk` function
 - Switch node: A node that has one edge coming in and N edges going out
 - If node: A specialized switch node
+- End node: A node that indicates the conversation is over
+- Jump node: A node that indicates a jump to a different node

 A node should have the approximate format: